anttti/rarelyneeded.com/content/blog/2021-01-18-building-and-flashing-a-new-firmware-with-qmk/index.md

 ## Installing the tools on macOS

-[The official docs](https://docs.qmk.fm/#/newbs_getting_started) are good, but the current Brew version of `avr-gcc` is broken and needs to be manually built from source after setting up QMK:
+[The official docs](https://docs.qmk.fm/#/newbs_getting_started) are good, but the current Brew version of `avr-gcc` is broken and needs to be manually built from source after setting up QMK:

 ```
 brew uninstall --ignore-dependencies avr-gcc@8